Assessment to the National Clinical Trials Governance Framework

 Maturity scale

-To give HSOs time to implement the NCTGF, for the first accreditation cycle, they will be assessed against a maturity scale.
+To give HSOs time to implement the NCTGF they will be assessed against a maturity scale.
 This means HSOs will be assessed as either having Established, Growing, or Initial systems in place to meet applicable actions of the NCTGF for clinical trial service provision.
 The purpose of a maturity determination as an assessment outcome during this period is to:

 Decision Matrix

-Beyond the first accreditation cycle, HSOs will transition fully to the assessment of their clinical trial services under the NSQHS Standards rating scale.
+Beyond the maturity rating scale period, HSOs will transition fully to the assessment of their clinical trial services under the NSQHS Standards rating scale.
 They will be assessed as either having met or not met the actions within the NCTGF and receive 60 business days to remediate or risk accreditation of the entire health service.
+For information on when the maturity scale applies to your HSO see Advisory CT25/01: Extension of the maturity rating scale for clinical trial service assessments against NCTGF.